 AREAS OF PRACTICE

-Christopher concentrates on high level and significant civil litigation, including serious personal injury and wrongful death, marital and family law, business tort litigation commercial litigation, construction litigation, government law, land use law and health care law related litigation.
+Christopher concentrates on a high level and significant civil litigation, including serious personal injury and wrongful death, marital and family law, business tort litigation commercial litigation, construction litigation, government law, land use law and health care law related litigation.

 Since 1976, he has devoted a significant portion of his practice to the field of marital and family law.
 Christopher focuses on family law cases involving complex property, alimony, child support, and custody and visitation issues.
-These cases regularly involve issues of extreme significance requiring a litigation support team of various experts, including appraisers, certified public accountants, business evaluators, psychiatrists and psychologists.
+These cases regularly involve issues of extreme significance requiring a litigation support team of various experts, including appraisers, certified public accountants, business evaluators, psychiatrists, and psychologists.
 In the field of marital and family law, Christopher is experienced in handling a full range of legal issues including:

 - Dissolution of marriage/divorce